Location and Legend!

-Like the “is Bigfoot man or ape?” dilemma, we have to wonder; is a werewolf more wolf or more man?
+We are compelled to ponder; is a werewolf more wolf or more man?
 It walks on two feet but it looks like a wolf.
 Hmm… Which takes precedence for him?

 Ultimately, the woods are the wolf’s domain.
 Part of what scares us the most about werewolf stories is that people feel vulnerable in the woods to predators, but to have one that can run on two feet and is powerful—that’s really frightening.
 You’re in his territory, no help available, and he’s giving chase.

 "An American Werewolf in London" did a fantastic job of putting a werewolf on the foggy moors and making it a chilling setting.